safalkhanal/SwitchPortMigration/README.md

 # Switch port Consolidation
-This is a PyATS test scripts to migrate source switch port to target switch port
+This is a PyATS test scripts to recommend source switch port to target switch port migration and later test the status of port migration

 ## Requirement